heykirito/fem-huddle/README.md

-# Yeah, let's read "README"

-This is a single Huddle Landing Page.
-This is my first project so feel free to tell me my mistakes and thanks for checking it out.
+# Hey, there

+This is a single page landing page from Frontend Mentor.
+This is very basic responsive landing page without any Jd.

 ## About Me
-Well, myself Laksh, a 18 year old guy who wants to be a gamer, programmer and a streamer etcetra etcetra.
-I love games, since I was tiny like a bean and I love coding and computers since I got my first computer.

-If you loved my work, feel free to follow me on [Insta](https://www.instagram.com/_heylaksh_)
+I'm Laksh, a guy just trying to learn some web development.
+Talk to me here [Twitter](https://www.twitter.com/heyLaksh)

 ## Source